dasch-swiss/dsp-api/upgrade/1307-standoff/README.md

-# Add knora-base:valueHasMaxStandoffStartIndex
+# Update standoff markup

 With [PR #1307](https://github.com/dhlab-basel/Knora/pull/1307), standoff markup can be queried separately from text values.
-To support this, the `knora-base` ontology must be updated, and the property `knora-base:valueHasMaxStandoffStartIndex` must be added to all text values that have standoff markup.
+To support this, the `knora-base` ontology and existing text values must be updated.
 The program `update-standoff.py` in this directory updates your repository accordingly.

 ## Instructions